Modern Slavery and Human Trafficking Statement

 - Monitor potential risk areas in our supply chains.

 We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we have in place a supply chain compliance programme which consists of issuing conditions of purchase requiring counterparties to confirm their own compliance with the provisions of the Modern Slavery Act 2015, and to dealing only with organisations whose ethics we believe after appropriate due diligence enquiry reflect our own.

 To ensure an appropriate level of understanding about the risks of non-compliance with modern slavery and human trafficking legislation and in our supply chains and business, we have identified, and will aim to provide, training to relevant staff engaged in or about procurement personnel or accounting activities.

-We will conduct a peer review to benchmark best practice and to review and incorporate where appropriate guidance from organisations such as the United Nations and Business and Human Rights Resource Centre.
-Perhaps working in conjunction with other manufacturers in related industries, we need to find ways in which operation of the policy (as opposed to devising and implementing it) becomes active second nature.
+We will continue to conduct peer reviews to benchmark best practice and to review and incorporate where appropriate guidance from organisations such as the United Nations and Business and Human Rights Resource Centre.
+Perhaps working in conjunction with other manufacturers in related industries, we will continue to look for ways in which operation of the policy (as opposed to devising and implementing it) becomes active second nature.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31st December 2018.